 - How Does Wound Care Work?

-Geary Community Hospital’s Wound Care Clinic is designed to offer treatment tailored to the individual.
+Geary Community Hospital’s Wound Care Center is designed to offer treatment tailored to the individual.
 We begin by reviewing your wound and general health history.
 Blood analysis and special test results are returned, and a plan of care is developed for each patient.

 - Foot Care Program